FX CBD Vape Oil

 Many terpenes have been shown to enhance the flavors and effects of hemp and cannabis.
 FX CBD Vape Oil uses various terpene blends to help achieve enhanced effects, scents and flavors of our CBD Juice.
 We use ONLY naturally occurring terpenes in our mixtures.
 We never use any synthetic terpenes.

-As that video closes with, Terpenes are The Next Frontier of Discovery, and FX is on the leading edge!
+Terpenes are The Next Frontier of Discovery, and FX is on the leading edge!